tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/Salesforce.md

 By default, new accounts are set to test mode.
 To enable live transactions, contact your account manager and submit a request with the following details:

-* **Merchant ID:** Locate your LATAM account’s Merchant ID in the <a href="https://developers.payulatam.com/latam/en/payu-module-documentation/getting-started/understanding-the-payu-module/technical-configuration.html#merchant-and-account-ids" target="_blank">PayU Management Panel</a>.
+* **PayU Latam Merchant ID:** Locate your LATAM account’s Merchant ID in the <a href="https://developers.payulatam.com/latam/en/payu-module-documentation/getting-started/understanding-the-payu-module/technical-configuration.html#merchant-and-account-ids" target="_blank">PayU Management Panel</a>.
-* **Account ID:** Find your Account ID in the PayU Enterprise control panel by clicking your username in the upper-right corner.
+* **PayU Enterprise Account ID:** Find your Account ID in the PayU Enterprise control panel by clicking your username in the upper-right corner.

 <p>

 <img src="/assets/VTEX/vtex01.png" alt="PrintScreen" style="width: 800px; height: auto;">